8 July 2000; Silver Creek, Minnesota; 0600 hrs

 Teal'c still seemed puzzled.
 "Indirectly," he repeated.

 "Like translating, I guess.
-Or...carrying supplies for the team, and if I'm forced to take direct action...yeah, it's a fine line," he said when Teal'c looked skeptical.
+Or...carrying supplies for the team, and if I'm forced to take direct action, then there's no help for that...yeah, it's a fine line," he said when Teal'c looked skeptical.
 "The point is, I'm not automatically excluded from certain missions now.
-It's up to Jack and the general, case by case."
+It's up to Jack and the general, case by case, until I turn eighteen."

 Teal'c seemed to find that reasonable.
 "That may be wise.
 Tau'ri warriors will be more at ease with your presence when they believe you are of age."